ritiktanwar1562/demo/task-23-responsive-appname-landing-page/README.md

 - Tailwind CSS
 - JavaScript

-## Project Features

-- Responsive Navigation Bar
-- Mobile Hamburger Menu
-- Hero Section
-- Two Call-to-Action Buttons
-- Responsive Hero Image
-- Features Section
-- Responsive Footer
-- Mobile First Responsive Design

-## Project Files

-- index.html
-- script.js
-- README.md

-## How to Run the Project

-1. Open the project folder in VS Code.
-2. Open the index.html file.
-3. Right-click and select Open with Live Server.

-## What I Did
+## Challenges I Faced

-- Added Tailwind CSS using the CDN.
-- Created a responsive navigation bar with desktop and mobile layouts.
-- Added a hamburger menu for small screen devices.
-- Designed a hero section with a heading, description, two buttons, and a responsive image.
-- Created a features section with three feature cards using Tailwind Grid.
-- Added a responsive footer using Flexbox.
-- Used JavaScript to show and hide the mobile navigation menu.
+At first, I found it difficult to make the website responsive.
+I also had some confusion about Tailwind classes and JavaScript for the mobile menu.
+After some practice, I completed the project.

 ## What I Learned

-- How to use Tailwind CSS utility classes.
+- How to use Tailwind CSS
-- How to build responsive layouts using a mobile-first approach.
+- How to make responsive layouts
-- How to use Tailwind breakpoints like sm:, md:, and lg:.
-- How to create responsive navigation bars and hero sections.
+- Basic JavaScript
-- How to use Grid and Flexbox in Tailwind CSS.
+- How Flexbox and Grid work
-- How to create a simple mobile menu using JavaScript.
-- How to organize a landing page into different sections.

-## Challenges Faced
+## Project Structure

-- I learned how to make the layout responsive using Tailwind CSS.
-- I faced some difficulty in arranging the sections for mobile devices.
-- I solved the problem by using Flexbox, Grid, and Tailwind breakpoints.
-- I also learned how to create a mobile navigation menu using JavaScript.
+- index.html – Main page
+- script.js – Mobile menu
+- README.md – Project details

 ## Conclusion

-This project helped me improve my understanding of Tailwind CSS, responsive web design, and JavaScript.
-I learned how to create a modern landing page that works properly on different screen sizes.
+This project helped me improve my HTML, Tailwind CSS, and JavaScript skills.
+I also learned how to build a responsive landing page.